Joseph-Galante/Final_Project_Backend/README.md

 ## MVP Goals
 - User creation and auth
-- User profile shows user's info (which can be updated), cart, products, and orders
+- User profile shows user's info (which can be updated), cart, products, orders, reviews, and add product
 - User can write reviews about other users and products
 - User can add items to their cart as well as remove them and checkout at any time
 - User can view all products, and if logged in: submit new products to sell

 ## Stretch Goals
 - CSS
+- Better UI (cart item qty icon, dark theme)
 - Notifications
-- Better UI (cart item qty icon, dark theme)
 - Friends list or favorited sellers